CumulusNetworks/docs/content/cumulus-linux-44/Layer-2/Spanning-Tree-and-Rapid-Spanning-Tree.md

 {{< /tabs >}}

 {{%notice note%}}
-Cumulus Linux supports MSTI 0 only.
+- Cumulus Linux supports MSTI 0 only.
 It does not support MSTI 1 through 15.
+- You cannot use NCLU to set the tree priority for a **traditional bridge**.
+Edit the `/etc/network/interfaces` file to add `mstpctl-treeprio <priority>` to the bridge stanza.
 {{%/notice%}}

 ### PortAdminEdge (PortFast Mode)